-Details of the National Curriculum are on the Geography Progression Map, which outlines the sequence of key geographical knowledge and skills from Year 1 through to Year 6:
+Details of the National Curriculum are on the History Progression Map, which outlines the sequence of key historical knowledge and skills from Year 1 through to Year 6:

-Key geographical knowledge and skills for each unit are planned for and taught in a logical sequence, and where necessary re-capped, so that pupils’ understanding is developed and they are able to make links by drawing on prior learning when studying a new topic.
+Key history knowledge and skills for each unit are planned for and taught in a logical sequence, and where necessary re-capped, so that pupils understanding is developed and they are able to make links by drawing on prior learning when studying a new topic.

 Each history topic begins by looking at a timeline to understand the chronology of significant events and civilisations.
 Children are given a topic map, which sets out the sequence of lessons, as well as a knowledge organiser showing important knowledge, which includes a word bank.

 Class timeline outlining significant periods of history.